 Although they are still relatively unknown, misting systems have been in use for over 50 years.
-Some of the more common mist system applications include outdoor cooling, humidification, and dust control.
+Some of the more common mist system applications include outdoor cooling, humidification, odor control, dust control, and special effects.
 Each application has it own set of design requirements for the misting system.
 In some cases, the misting systems design incorporates completely surrounding the area and in other cases, the mist system is simply a single line run down the center of the area.
 In order to properly design the most effective misting system, a complete understanding of the area and the misting systems requirements are needed.

 A misting system can be defined as a series of misting nozzles that are placed in a tubing and pressurized to provide a fine spray, usually with droplets between 15 microns and 50 microns in size.
 To accomplish this, the mist system requires pressure of at least 500 psi.
 The industry standard for most misting systems is 1000 psi.
 If the mist system is operating at pressures below 500 psi, it will produce larger droplets and result in inefficient cooling.